 Event Location of the mark of touch Who throws in The ball-carrier goes into touch.
 Where the player touches the touchline or the ground beyond it.
 The opposition.
 A player unintentionally knocks, passes or throws the ball into touch.
 Where the ball reaches the touchline.
 The opposition.
 The ball hits a player and goes directly into touch.
 Where the ball reaches the touchline or at the point on the touchline closest to where the ball hit the player, whichever is nearer to that player's goal line.
 The opposition.
 The ball hits a player and it bounces into touch.
 Where the ball reaches the touchline.
 The opposition.
-A player, who is in touch, picks up a moving ball.
-Where that player is standing.
-Whoever would have thrown in if the ball had continued to the touch line.
-A player who is in touch picks up a stationary ball.
+A player, who is in touch, catches or picks up a ball which has reached the plane of touch.
+Where the ball reached the plane of touch.
+The team of the player who caught or picked up the ball.
+A player, who is in touch, catches or picks up a ball which has not reached the plane of touch.
 Where that player is standing.
 The opposition.